AppImage/docs.appimage.org/source/reference/appimage/reference-implementation.rst

 Keep in mind that on its own it does nothing; it needs to be combined with a file system image to form a valid AppImage, which is what ``appimagetool`` does.

-.. _ref-appimagetool:
+.. _appimagetool:

 appimagetool
 ------------

-appimagetool (`source code <https://github.com/AppImage/appimagetool>`_) can be used to create AppImages from complete pre-existing :ref:`AppDirs <ref-appdir>`.
-It creates the AppImage by embedding the :ref:`reference implementation runtime <ref-runtime>`, and creating and appending the file system image.
+appimagetool (`source code <https://github.com/AppImage/appimagetool>`_) can be used to create AppImages from complete pre-existing :ref:`AppDirs <appdir-specification>`.
+It creates the AppImage by embedding the :ref:`reference implementation runtime <runtime>`, and creating and appending the file system image.

-appimagetool implements all specification features, like :ref:`embedding update information <ref-updates>` or :ref:`signing the AppImage<signing-appimages>`.
+appimagetool implements all specification features, like :ref:`embedding update information <appimage-updates>` or :ref:`signing the AppImage<signing-appimages>`.

 |specification_broad| The following are some of the decisions appimagetool made as reference implementation:

-- appimagetool checks some of the information in the AppDir to make sure it's valid (for example, it validates :ref:`AppStream files <ref-appstream>`)
+- appimagetool checks some of the information in the AppDir to make sure it's valid (for example, it validates :ref:`AppStream files <appstream>`)
 - appimagetool uses SquashFS as the file system for the file system image.

 As both the AppImage specification and those implementation decisions |appimage_history_link|.

 appimagetool shouldn't be directly used to create AppImages.
 Instead, using one of the modern :ref:`appimage-creation-tools` is strongly preferred as they're much more convenient and help with creating the AppDir.
 These tools usually use appimagetool under the hood.

-appimagetool should also not be confused with the alternative `go implementation <https://github.com/probonopd/go-appimage>`_, which offers a :ref:`wider feature set <sec-go-appimagetool>`.
+appimagetool should also not be confused with the alternative `go implementation <https://github.com/probonopd/go-appimage>`_, which offers a :ref:`wider feature set <go-appimagetool>`.

 .. todo::
    Add more information about the differences to the go implementation.
 Maybe even add an own Alternative implementation section.